Help conquer cancer. Become a key member of a patient’s treatment team

 RADS 4014E Clinical IV#

-# Students must attain a minimum grade of 60% or “S” (Satisfactory) on all RADS courses.
+# Students must attain a minimum grade of C (60%) or “S” (Satisfactory) on all RADS courses.

 Note: Students may not exceed 48 credits at the 1000 or 9100 level in their degree program.

-a) Students must obtain at least 60 % for the following RADS courses:
+a) Students must obtain a minimum grade of C (60%) or better for the following RADS courses:

 RADS 2006 RADS 2007 RADS 3004